If you will receive official financial sponsorship from your government, or an international sponsorship agency

 Please note that although the university accepts payment of tuition fees in three instalments, UKVI requires the balance of the fees that you owe to be shown in your account, regardless of any arrangements you make with the university to pay fees.

 If you are also applying for your dependants to join you in the UK during your course the amount of money you will require is much higher.
 Please see section 12.

 Using the funds after you apply for the visa

-You should note that you are required to keep the required funds in your account until the date the UKVI decides your application.
-The balance can be substantially lower but only if you have used the funds for tuition fees, an accommodation deposit or other costs related to studying in the UK.
-It is rare for UKVI to request bank statements on the date of decision but if they do you will need to show you have the same funds as on the date of application or if the balance is lower you have used the funds as described above.
+You should note that you are required to keep the required funds in your account until the date on which UKVI makes its decision on your application.
+The balance can be lower than it was on the date of application but only if you have used the funds for tuition fees, an accommodation deposit or other costs related to studying in the UK.
+It is rare for UKVI to request bank statements on the date of decision but if they do, you will need to show you have the same funds as on the date of application or if the balance is lower you have used the funds as described above.